 The story of one of the first female overseas missionariesâ€¦

-Mary Slessor was born on 2 December 1848 in Gilcomston, Scotland in a poor working class family.
+Mary Slessor was born on 2nd December 1848, in Gilcomston, Scotland, in a poor working class family.
 The Slessors moved to Dundee where they lived in the slums.
-Before long, Mary’s father and brothers died of pneumonia, leaving behind only Mary, her mother, and two sisters.
+Before long, Mary’s father and brothers died of pneumonia, leaving behind only Mary, her mother and two sisters.

 Mary’s older brother was to become a missionary but died before he was able to take up the post.
-This plus the death of David Livingstone, the famous missionary and explorer, – convinced Mary that she should in fact become an overseas missionary and continue the work Livingstone had started.
+This, plus the death of David Livingstone, the famous missionary and explorer, convinced Mary that she should in fact become an overseas missionary and continue the work Livingstone had started in Africa.
 Eventually in 1875, Mary was accepted to go with the Calabar Mission, part of modern day Nigeria.

-At Calabar Mary learnt the local language, Efik, and became a school teacher.
-Life was easy, in some ways too easy for mary who longed for a challenge.
-After a period at home recovery from malaria Mary returned to Africa where she was given a posting that allowed her far more freedom than had previously been granted her.
-Mary made up her mind to live alongside the local people. and in fact the life of poverty she had lived in Scotland had prepared her well for this.
+At Calabar Mary learned the local language and became a schoolteacher.
+Life was easy, in some ways too easy for Mary, who longed for a challenge.
+She decided to live alongside the local people; the life of poverty she had lived in Scotland had prepared her well for this.

 It was by living in these conditions that Mary was able to learn more about the culture of the local tribes.
 Mary soon began to understand the hold that witchcraft and spiritism had on the people and the terrible customs that this led to.